sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

 **Before moving forward, at this point you should read the** :ref:`hyperparameter-optimization` **section of this tutorial.**

-As described in the "Hyperparameter Optimization" section, after performing hyperparameters optimization using the ``PySS3 Command Line``, we found out that, for example, the following hyperparameter values will slightly improve our classification performance
+As described in the "Hyperparameter Optimization" section, after performing hyperparameter optimization using the ``PySS3 Command Line``, we found out that, for example, the following :ref:`hyperparameter <ss3-hyperparameter>` values will slightly improve our classification performance

 .. code:: python